mgthk/meteredwifi4kids/README.md

 1. Remove the card from PN532
 2. cd ~/py532lib
 3. run "python3 meteredwifi4kids.py"
-4. Use smart phone or a notebook computer with WiFi turned on to verify the SSID you have chosen for your Pi3 is NOT availab.e
+4. Use smart phone or a notebook computer with WiFi turned on to verify the SSID you have chosen for your Pi3B is NOT available
 5. Put the card on the PN532 and wait a few seconds
 6. Check the smart phone or notebook computer again to see if the SSID is available now
 7. Remove the card and wait about 15 to 30seconds.
 The SSID should be disappeared.